-- In January 2018, I co-organized the second edition of the Physics Informed Machine Learning (PIML 2018) workshop in Santa Fe, NM on January 13-17, 2020.
+- Stay tuned for the third edition of the Physics Informed Machine Learning (PIML 2020) workshop in Santa Fe, NM on January 13-17, 2020.
 Apply for travel grants before November 15, 2o19!
-Previously, we organized and hosted PIML 2016 in January 2016.
+Previously, we organized and hosted PIML 2018 and PIML 2016.

 My research interests lie at the intersection of statistical physics, computer science and machine learning.
 I develop new statistical physics inspired algorithms to deal with hard problems in graphical models, machine learning, complex systems, quantum computing and data mining.
 I am also interested in general optimization, inverse, combinatorial and out-of-equilibrium problems on graphs.
 Check out the research higlights for details.

-2015-2017 Postdoctoral fellow in the Physics of Condensed Matter and Complex Systems Group of Theoretical Division (T-4) and Center for Nonlinear Studies, Los Alamos National Laboratory, Los Alamos, United States
+2015-2017 Postdoctoral fellow in the Center for Nonlinear Studies, Los Alamos National Laboratory, Los Alamos, United States

 2011-2014 PhD in statistical physics at Laboratoire de Physique Théorique et Modèles Statistiques, Université Paris-Sud, Orsay, France